EvgeniaSap/ProbabilisticMethods/README.md

 ### Part 2
 Files `EURCB_161209_211210.txt` and `EURCB_211113_211210.txt` store daily data on the Ruble/Euro exchange rate for the last 5 years (2016-2021) from open sources.

+The first step is to set the number of intervals for building an interval variation series.

+The second step is the construction of the statistical distribution function.